It’s time to Break It Down!

 Merry Christmas to you!
 I know some of you are caught up in the whole “We Are The (Secular) World” trip; thus, you substitute Holiday for Christmas in seasonal greetings.
 But that really shouldn’t be a problem since the man we call 44 brought Christmas back (wink-wink).
 But seriously though, in case you don’t know, Christmas never went anywhere.
 In fact, a quick check back over the Obama years reveals…Christmas was a staple in his repertoire. (http://www.msnbc.com/am-joy/watch/-merry-christmas-never-left-the-white-house-824078915806).
 Of course, those innately curious enough to conduct the requisite etymological research know that the root derivation of holiday is “Holy Day;” but I digress; that is fodder for another day.

-By the time you get around to this post, most, if not all of you will already have done whatever it is you do to observe and/or celebrate Christmas.
+The beauty of this post is, it’s timeless.
+By the time you get around to it, most, if not all of you will already have done whatever it is you do to observe and/or celebrate Christmas.
 But you know what, herein lies an opportunity to take one more moment, a time out if you will, before returning full tilt to your normal schedule.

 As is my custom, I will not use this Christmas Season Post, if you will allow me to call it that, to challenge you to sort through the facts, be they esoteric or mundane.
 Not the election, or the economy, no wars, and absolutely no (further) references to Presidents, past, present or future.